gregbellan/Stabl/README.md

 ```

 The general installation time is less than 10 seconds, and have been tested on mac OS and linux system.

+> **_NOTE:_**  If you are installing the library with conda, there is a behavior with Julia library:
+> - you can run the script in a notebook, but you need to run the import block two times.
+The first will throw an error and the second one will finalize the import.
+> - It is not possible to run the script in command line
+> To resolve this issue, either you install the library without conda or you run the script into a notebook.

 ## Input data
 When using your own data, you have to provide